2026 FutureProof Program

 Global Packaging Transitions: EPR, PPWR & Market Shifts Driving Fibre Demand

-Renata Daudt, Director & Packaging Engineer, Awen Packaging Consulting
+Renata Daudt, Awen Packaging Consulting

 Innovation Spotlight — Spicers & Papkot